 - Cheaper

-- More flexibility
+- Complete flexibility

 Cons:

-- Miss historical context
+- Miss historical context that makes everything meaningful

-- No one to answer questions
+- No one to answer your “but why did they…?” questions

 Tip for self-guided: Download an audio guide app before your visit.
 The official “Acropolis” app uses GPS to trigger information at each location.
+It’s not as good as a real guide, but it’s a solid backup.

 After the Acropolis#